ekaterina921/currency-rates-api-testing/tests/Test Plan for Currency rates application.md

 ## Triggering Mechanism

-- Test execution will be manual for the time being, requiring testers or developers to initiate the test suite for API and UI tests.
+- Test execution triggering will be manual for the time being, requiring testers or developers to initiate the test suite for API and UI tests.

 - In the future, the plan may evolve to incorporate automated triggering